Nichiren: The Four Denunciations

-Throughout his career Nichiren harshly denounced Buddhist practices other than his own as well as the existing social and political system.
-The tactic he adopted was shakubuku, conversion, in which he shocked his adversaries with his denunciations while attracting followers through his outward display of supreme confidence.
-Modern detractors criticize his exclusivist single-truth perspective as intolerant.
-Apologists argue his arguments should be understood in the context of his samurai society and not through post-modern lenses such as tolerance.
-Both of them may be regarded as having seized an aspect of the truth, namely that Nichiren, rather like Dogen, was not less brilliantly original for being a rigid dogmatist in doctrine.
+Throughout his career Nichiren harshly denounced various Buddhist traditions, as well as the existing social and political system that supported them.
+Modern detractors criticize his exclusivist perspective as intolerant.
+Apologists argue his arguments should be understood in the context of his times and not through a modern lens that rejects religious confrontation.

-As his career advanced, Nichiren's vehement polemics against Pure Land teachings came to include sharp criticisms of the Shingon, Zen, and Ritsu schools of Buddhism.
-Collectively his criticisms have become known as "the Four Denunciations."
-Later in his career he critiqued the Japanese Tendai school for its appropriation of Shingon elements.
-Reliance on Shingon rituals, he claimed, was magic and would decay the nation.
-He held that Zen was devilish in its belief that attaining enlightenment was possible without relying on the Buddha's words; Ritsu was thievery because it hid behind token deeds such as public works.
-In modern parlance the Four Denunciations rebuked thinking that demoralized and disengaged people by encouraging resignation and escapism.
+Nichiren's polemics included sharp criticisms of the Pure Land, Shingon (meaning Esoteric Buddhism in general), Zen, and Ritsu schools.
+The core of Nichiren's critique was that these schools had turned people away from the Lotus Sutra, making them focus on other thing like a postmortem destination (Pure Land), secret and elitist master disciple transmissions (Zen, and Esotericism) and monastic rules (Ritsu).
+His criticisms have become known as the "Four Denunciations".
+He also critiqued the Japanese Tendai school for its appropriation of esoteric elements (Taimitsu).
+Reliance on esoteric rituals, he claimed, was useless magic and would lead to national decay.
+He held that Zen was devilish in its belief that attaining enlightenment was possible through a "secret transmission outside the scriptures", and that Ritsu was thievery because it hid behind token deeds such as public works.
+In modern parlance, the Four Denunciations rebuked demoralized and disengaged people by discouraging occultism, clericalism, legalism, and escapism.